gravitational/teleport/docs/4.1/quickstart__archive.md

 - Install HTTPS certificates for every Teleport proxy.
 If setting up in a HA config on AWS, GCP or another cloud you'll likely terminate TLS at a Load Balancer.
-In this case you'll need to start teleport with `--insecure`
+In this case you'll need to start teleport with `--insecure-no-tls`
 - Run Teleport `auth` on isolated servers.
 The auth service can run in a highly available (HA) configuration.
 - Use a configuration file instead of command line flags because it gives you